In what way does my ID and proof of funds have anything to do with my conveyancing in St Austell? What am I being asked for?

-Having checked my lease I have discovered that there are only 62 years remaining on my flat in St Austell.
-I am keen to get lease extension but my freeholder is missing.
+Having checked my lease I have discovered that there are only 62 years left on my flat in St Austell.
+I now want to get lease extension but my freeholder is absent.
 What are my options?

-If you meet the appropriate requirements, under the Leasehold Reform, Housing and Urban Development Act 1993 you can apply to the County Court for for permission to dispense with the service of the initial notice.
-This will mean that your lease can be granted an extra 90 years by the Court.
-You will be obliged to prove that you or your lawyers have used your best endeavours to find the landlord.
-On the whole a specialist should be useful to conduct investigations and prepare an expert document to be used as proof that the freeholder can not be located.
-It is advisable to get professional help from a conveyancer in relation to investigating the landlord’s absence and the application to the County Court overseeing St Austell.
+On the basis that you qualify, under the Leasehold Reform, Housing and Urban Development Act 1993 you can submit an application to the County Court for an order to dispense with the service of the initial notice.
+This will enable the lease to be granted an extra 90 years by the magistrate.
+However, you will be required to demonstrate that you or your lawyers have done all that could be expected to locate the lessor.
+On the whole a specialist may be useful to try and locate and prepare a report to be accepted by the court as evidence that the landlord is indeed missing.
+It is advisable to get professional help from a conveyancer in relation to devolving into the landlord’s absence and the vesting order request to the County Court overseeing St Austell.

 Leasehold Conveyancing in St Austell - Examples of Queries before Purchasing